giantswarm/roadmap/.github/ISSUE_TEMPLATE/upgrade_apps.md

 * Link to latest release:
 * If won't upgrade, why?

-- [ ] check this box if no new upstream release
+- [ ] tick this box if there is no new upstream release and no need for upgrade
 - [ ] upgrade
 - [ ] release

 **aqua**
 https://github.com/giantswarm/aqua-app

-- [ ] check this box if no new upstream release
+- [ ] tick this box if there is no new upstream release and no need for upgrade
 - [ ] upgrade
 - [ ] release